WilliamStaudenmeier/Julia_Object_Detection/README.md

-# Simple application for Object Detection using Julia
+# Object Detection using Julia

 Requires Julia v1.10+.
 From the Julia REPL, type ] to enter the PKG REPL mode and run: